 I just accepted a position as a Junior Ranger!
 What do I need to know?

-Junior Ranger positions are very competitive and very publicly visible.
+Junior Ranger positions are competitive and publicly visible.
 Our crews have lots of fun, but they also work hard.
-By accepting a position as a Junior Ranger, you agree to follow the Junior Ranger Code of Conduct and demonstrate respect and a positive attitude towards the public, your crew, and yourself.
+By accepting a position as a Junior Ranger, you agree to follow the Junior Ranger Code of Conduct, while demonstrating respect and a positive attitude towards the public, your crew, and yourself.

 Work Schedule and Absences